wp-plugins/warm-cache/readme.txt

 == Frequently Asked Questions ==

-How to run a cronjob?
+= How to run a cronjob? =
 > Ask your webhost how to set up a get call using wget or curl

-I have set up the cronjob but the stats table on the plugin page remains empty.
+= I have set up the cronjob but the stats table on the plugin page remains empty. =
 > If you have object caching such as W3 total cache, the statistics cannot be read.<br>
 A help topic about this is placed <a href="http://wordpress.org/support/topic/plugin-w3-total-cache-strange-transient-problem?replies=1">on the support forums</a>.
 Note that the script is crawling your XML file (check your webhosts access log), but you cannot see the statistics.

+= I have a lot of questions and I want support where can I go? =

+The support forums over here, drop me a tweet to notify me of your support topic over here.<br>
+I always check my tweets, so mention my name with @ramonfincken and your problem.

 == Changelog ==

+= 1.1.2 =
+Changed: Random password call as mentioned by swanzai http://wordpress.org/support/topic/plugin-warm-cache-how-to-call-this-plugin-correctly

 = 1.1 =
 First release